FAA5.I Determining Benefits : 03 Expenses : D NA Utility Expenses and Allowances

 Standard Utility Allowance (SUA)

-The budgetary unit is eligible for SUA when any of the following is met:
+The budgetary unit is eligible for SUA when any of the following conditions are met:

 Obligated to pay a heating or cooling expense separately from rent or mortgage on a regular basis.
 (See Example 1)